 Starting your day with a glimpse of the sun rising over the glittering dome of the Shwedagon Pagoda would be a rewarding sight to start your journey to Myanmar, the 99 meters tall pagoda is situated on Singuttara Hill, to the west of Kandawgyi Lake, and dominates the Yangon skyline.

 Restaurants in People’s park and people’s square, right opposite to the southern exit of the pagoda offers typical Burmese cuisines, which would be the perfect thing to have after an hour’s incredible sight of the shrines and stupas.

 If you are interested to learn about Myanmar’s past, the national museum would be the right place to stop by.
-There are artifacts covering different aspects of the country’s history, such as language, the Taungoo dynasty and celebrations of the country’s various ethnic groups.
+There are artefacts covering different aspects of the country’s history, celebrations of Myanmar’s various ethnic groups and the Taungoo dynasty.

 At dusk, the streets of China Town streams with hucksters.
-China Town (Tayoke Tan) is located in the center of downtown Yangon.
-17th , 18th , 19th , 20th, 22nd, 23rd, 24th and Bo Ywe, Latha and Sint Oh Dan roads are part of the township.
-Stalls in the street 17th to 19th offer a typical Chinese ambiance and authentic cuisines served in a typical way.
+China Town (Tayoke Tan) is located in the centre of Yangon.
+17th, 18th, 19th, 20th, 22nd, 23rd, 24th and Sint Oh Dan, Latha and Bo Ywe roads are part of the township.
+Stalls in the street 17th to 19th offer a typical Chinese ambience and authentic cuisines served in a typical way.